Full abstracts and co-authors will be available in early-October after abstracts are accepted and published on the Fall Meeting website.

 A32F.
 Large-Scale Atmospheric Transport and Mixing: Observations, Modeling, and Theory II

-Chengji Liu, Colorado State University, Atmospheric Sciences, Fort Collins, CO, United States, Elizabeth A Barnes, Colorado State University, Atmospheric Science, Fort Collins, United States, Gang Chen, University of California Los Angeles, Department of Atmospheric and Oceanic Sciences, Los Angeles, CA, United States and Clara Orbe, NASA Goddard Institute for Space Studies, New York, NY, United States
+Chengji Liu, Colorado State University, Atmospheric Sciences, Fort Collins, CO, United States, Elizabeth A Barnes, Colorado State University, Department of Atmospheric Science, Fort Collins, United States, Gang Chen, University of California Los Angeles, Department of Atmospheric and Oceanic Sciences, Los Angeles, CA, United States and Clara Orbe, NASA Goddard Institute for Space Studies, New York, NY, United States

 A33K.
 Large-Scale Atmospheric Transport and Mixing: Observations, Modeling, and Theory III Posters

-Chengji Liu, Colorado State University, Atmospheric Sciences, Fort Collins, CO, United States, Elizabeth A Barnes, Colorado State University, Atmospheric Science, Fort Collins, United States, Gang Chen, University of California Los Angeles, Department of Atmospheric and Oceanic Sciences, Los Angeles, CA, United States and Clara Orbe, NASA Goddard Institute for Space Studies, New York, NY, United States
+Chengji Liu, Colorado State University, Atmospheric Sciences, Fort Collins, CO, United States, Elizabeth A Barnes, Colorado State University, Department of Atmospheric Science, Fort Collins, United States, Gang Chen, University of California Los Angeles, Department of Atmospheric and Oceanic Sciences, Los Angeles, CA, United States and Clara Orbe, NASA Goddard Institute for Space Studies, New York, NY, United States

 A33M.
 Subseasonal to Seasonal Prediction of Weather and Climate I Posters